OverHash/supermarket-tracker/README.md

 Tracks supermarket prices across New Zealand online supermarkets.

+Currently Countdown prices can be fetched, with the application fetching both Countdown Mt Eden and Woolsworth Hornby store prices.

 ## Starting the application

 - Setup relevant environment variables (a `.env` file can be used for convenience, see [`.env.example`](env.example))